Ages 14 and up. I specialize in adults and teens.

 If you are a beginner, regular weekly lessons are going to ensure that you’re staying consistent with your practicing and let me introduce new concepts to you regularly to keep you engaged and excited about playing music.

-If you can answer “yes” to those questions, then periodic drop-in lessons might be appropriate for you.
 But if you feel like you’re stuck in a rut, not improving further, find yourself playing the same songs over and over, and don’t really understand how the music all fits together, then you need me to set you on a course for breaking up old ruts and habits and getting you back on track to becoming a better musician.
 And that happens by visiting me weekly.

 Somewhere between the ads claiming “Learn guitar in 30 days!” and Malcolm Gladwell’s 10,000 hours to mastery lies the answer to this question.
 The problem is, that answer if different for everyone.
 The good news is that YOU are in total control of the answer!